robwierzbowski/eslint-robBnB/README.md

-# eslint-robBnB: Rules for modern applications
+# eslint-robBnB: Rules for modern JavaScript

 This package provides linter configuration and rulesets that help engineers write high quality, consistent, and maintainable code.
 It uses the new [ESLint flat configuration file format](https://eslint.org/docs/latest/use/configure/configuration-files-new).